C Curl Vs CC Curl Vs D Curl Lashes

 CC vs D Curl

-The CC and D Curl have very few differences which are why some brands don’t differentiate between the two.
+The CC and D Curl have very few differences, which is why some brands don’t differentiate between the two.
 The CC Curl also provides an insanely curled lash that starts at the base.
 They also offer extreme volume, lift, and curl.

-So, please discuss with your lash technician regarding further inquiries about CC and D curl lashes and whether they only carry one lash style or both.
+Please discuss further inquiries about CC and D curl lashes with your lash technician, including whether they carry only one lash style or both.
 They can also clear the differences between CC and D Curl eyelashes.

 What Does A CC Curl Look Like?